Katie Holmes, Jamie Foxx Relationship — Truth Behind Pregnancy, Engagement, And Marriage Claims

 “Katie’s always wanted a sibling for Suri and now she’ll have a little sister,” an alleged source claimed.

 Similar to this, there were other reports pointing towards the alleged pregnancy.
-It has been more than 9 months since those previous reports and none of the Katie Holmes’ recent Instagram posts or her pictures snapped during her red carpet appearances showed her pregnant.
+It has been more than nine months since those previous reports and none of Katie Holmes’ recent Instagram posts or pictures snapped during her red carpet appearances showed her pregnant.

-Katie Holmes and Jamie Foxx Marriage Details:
+Katie Holmes and Jamie Foxx Marriage Details

-Holmes and Foxx just made their relationship official and based on their previous haste decisions, it looks like the couple would like to take things slow for a while.
+Holmes and Foxx just made their relationship public and based on their previous haste decisions, it looks like the couple would like to take things slow for a while.

-Reports claimed that they both have been in a relationship from the past 3 years but chose to hide their affair because of Tom Cruise and Church of Scientology.
+Reports claimed that they both have been in a relationship from the past three years but chose to hide their affair because of Tom Cruise and the Church of Scientology.

 As their representatives have not shed any details about their marriage plans, it is safe to say to say that Katie and Jamie are enjoying their courtship and it would be some time before they will decide to marry.